Kathryn Robinson (journalist): Career

-In January 2011, Robinson was appointed presenter of Ten Late News, where she replaced Sandra Sully and became news presenter on 6PM with George Negus.

-In April 2011, she was reinstated as Finance presenter on Ten Early News and presenter for Ten Late News: Friday Edition, with Sandra Sully returning to Ten Late News due to poor ratings for 6PM with George Negus and Ten Evening News.
+In April 2011, she was reinstated as Finance presenter on Ten Early News and as the Friday presenter for Ten Late News, with Sandra Sully returning to Ten Late News due to poor ratings for 6PM with George Negus and Ten Evening News.

+In January 2012, it was announced that Robinson would co-host Breakfast with Andrew Rochford (who left the show in June that year) and Paul Henry.
+The program originally intended to premiere on 27 February 2012, however the program premiered on 23 February 2012, due to Kevin Rudd resigning as the Minister for Foreign Affairs.
+The program was cancelled in November 2012 due to low ratings and it was announced Robinson would leave Network Ten altogether, though this was not to be the case.

 It was later announced Robinson would join Sydney talkback radio station 2UE in 2013, hosting the breakfast shift alongside Ian Dickson.
 However, before beginning on air, Robinson pulled out of the role for unknown reasons.
-She was appointed host of a revamped version of Meet the Press.
+2UE crime reporter Sarah Morice was given the hosting role instead.
+She was appointed host of a revamped version of Meet the Press in January in the same year, premiering on 17 February 2013.

 She has been a fill in presenter for Carrie Bickmore on The Project and was a regular Friday night panellist on the program.

-In 2015, Robinson joined ABC News as a news presenter.

-She is also fill-in presenter on Weekend Breakfast and host of The Drum.
+In 2025, Robinson is the host the ABC Radio Sydney's Morning show on Friday with Hamish Macdonald doing the program Monday to Thursday.

 Personal life

 Robinson is married to Seven News senior journalist Chris Reason.
 They became parents to twins, a boy and a girl, in 2007.
 The birth was announced on Ten Early News, which Robinson usually presents, the following morning and the following evening on Seven News where Reason is a reporter.
-Robinson returned to work on Christmas Eve 2007.
+Robinson returned to work on Christmas Eve 2007, after five months of maternity leave.